-Mike Frisbie, P.E., was named City Engineer/Director of the Transportation and Capital Improvements Department in September 2007.
+Mike Frisbie, P.E., was named City Engineer/Director of the Capital Improvement Management Services (CIMS) department in September 2007.
+In 2014, CIMS was combined with the Public Works department to create the Transportation & Capital Improvements (TCI) department.
 During his 25-year career, Frisbie has been involved in many programs and projects and has fostered much teamwork amongst agencies, consultants and contractors.
 In San Antonio, Frisbie works with the engineering, architectural and contracting communities to produce excellent, long-lasting projects.

-He oversees the 200-employee TCI Department, which was created in 2007 to focus on managing the 2007-2012 Bond Program.
-The $550 million, 150-project bond program was the largest in the City’s history.
-After delivering the 2007-2012 Bond Program under budget and substantially complete by June 2012, voters expressed their confidence in the ability of the City and CIMS to manage bond programs by passing the 2012-2017 Bond Program, allocating $596 million for 140 projects.
+TCI is comprised of 865 employees, which manages the 2017-2022 Bond Program. the largest in the City's history.
+TCI also manages the construction, maintenance and operation for streets, drainage and transportation related projects.
+Before Frisbie joined the City of San Antonio, a $50 million, 150-project bond program was the largest in the City’s history.
+However, after delivering the 2007-2012 Bond Program under budget and substantially complete by June 2012, voters expressed their confidence in the ability of the City to manage bond programs by passing the $596 million 2012-2017 Bond Program and the $850 million 2017-2022 Bond Program.

-Both Bond Programs focused on improving or constructing new local streets, bridges, sidewalks, drainage facilities, parks, athletics facilities, libraries and public health centers.
+All of the Bond Programs focus on improving or constructing new local streets, bridges, sidewalks, drainage facilities, parks, athletics facilities, libraries and public health centers.
 Many projects address infrastructure needs in a specific area while several have a regional or citywide benefit for all residents.

 Many of the 2007-2012 Bond’s street and drainage projects came in under budget, resulting in a savings of $47 million.
 Frisbie led a process with City Management and elected officials for approval to create 23 new projects to improve drainage and traffic conditions.